MatejKafka/powershell-profile/README.md

 ### `functions.psm1`

 Many random useful functions that I use, but are not large enough to warrant a separate module.
 Read through it, maybe you'll find something useful for you.

-I'll highlight the `edit` function, which lets you edit any defined PowerShell function in a text editor by calling `edit <function-name>`.
-Also useful may be the `notes` function, which lets you add short notes that are shown at the top of each PowerShell session.
+I'll highlight the `notes` function, which lets you add short notes that are shown at the top of each PowerShell session.